va3c/viewer/va3c-hacker/dev-notes.md

 Dev Notes
 ===

+2014-12-06 ~ Theo

+* Loading STL files well-streamlined
+* Exploring the issues of the iframe within an iframe.
+There are many

+Seem mostly to be able to open HTML, JSON, OBJ and STL files w=either by URL or by content from GitHub, Hacker or Hackette.
+It took too long to get here.
+And there's more simplificaion to be done.

 2014-12-05 ~ Theo

 * Many techie fixes over the last few days.
 Bringing Hacker up to the level of Viewer.